apideck-libraries/portman/examples/portman-globals/readme.md

 ### rawReplacements

 The result will be that any string/object that matches `Unify` will be replaced by the value `Unify ApiDeck` in the full collection.
-This also covers non-request/response data, like the description in the example
+This also covers non-request/response data, like the description in the example.

 BEFORE